shobhit0024/shobhit0024/README.md

 - 🔭 I’m currently student at Queen Mary University of London
-- 🌱 I’m currently learning Fiance
+- 🌱 I’m currently learning Finance
   <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...